NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 {\textbf{Fine-tuning applications.}} For some specific applications, the accuracy of NEP89 may not be sufficient.
 In such cases, one can still fully leverage NEP89 to quickly obtain a reliable model through a simple but effective active learning process.
 We can first use NEP89 to perform atomistic simulations at our target conditions, generating abundant trajectories.
 By sampling structures from the trajectories and performing single-point \gls{dft} calculations, we can create a training dataset to fine-tune NEP89 into a special-purpose model for the material and application in question.
 This process is considerably more efficient than sampling structures using \gls{aimd}.
-In the following, we present four case studies, including mechanical properties of the 2D material MoSi$_2$N$_4$, thermal and structural properties of Pd$_{42.5}$Cu$_{30}$Ni$_{7.5}$P$_{20}$ metallic glass, thermal conductivity of monolayer \ce{MoS2}, and simulated inelastic neutron scattering spectra for crystalline benzene (see Methods for fine-tuning and simulation details).
+In the following, we present four case studies, including the mechanical properties of the 2D material MoSi$_2$N$_4$, thermal and structural properties of Pd$_{42.5}$Cu$_{30}$Ni$_{7.5}$P$_{20}$ metallic glass, thermal conductivity of monolayer \ce{MoS2}, and simulated inelastic neutron scattering spectra for crystalline benzene (see Methods Sections `Fine-tuning for \ce{MoSi2N4} and MD simulations'--`Fine-tuning for crystalline benzene and inelastic neutron scattering calculations' for fine-tuning and simulation details).